scholzj/terraform-aws-minikube/README.md

 ## Custom add-ons

 Custom add-ons can be added if needed.
-Fro every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
+From every URL in the `addons` list, the initialization scripts will automatically call `kubectl -f apply <Addon URL>` to deploy it.
 Minikube is using RBAC.
 So the custom add-ons have to be *RBAC ready*.

 ## Tagging